EMN - Enlightenment Media News - Benevolent News Presented With Love

 Top Stories

-Dr. Saulius Norvaišas, Collective Intelligence: Society Learns to Use Its Own Mind, Part III: Why the Idea Must Stand Without the Name
+Dr. Saulius Norvaišas, Collective Intelligence: Society Learning to Use Its Own Mind, Part III: Why the Idea Must Stand Without the Name

 The article argues that valuable ideas are often overlooked because people judge the status, reputation, or authority of the person presenting them rather than the quality of the idea itself.
 It introduces the principle of accountable anonymity, a key feature of Collective Intelligence, which allows ideas to be evaluated fairly without social bias while still ensuring that contributors remain responsible and receive recognition for their contributions.